langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 ##### 1.7.1.1.3.
 From Project to Program: Scaling Adoption

-- After the first five or six successful projects, including the pilot and lighthouse, it starts to make sense to think about a more structured approach to scaling adoption within your organization.
+- After the first five or six successful projects, including the pilot and lighthouse, it starts to make sense to think about a more structured approach to scaling adoption within your organisation.
 Make sure not to start scaling earlier, as you will miss important learnings and risk making the same mistakes in parallel projects, possibly even leading to friction between these projects.
 This section discusses some challenges and proven practices around scale.
   [O'Reilly: Practical Process Automation][oreilly-practical-process-automation]